Guide to Child Support in Virginia

 Modification of Child Support

-Increase or Decrease in Amount.
 The amount of child support ordered by the judge may be increased or decreased based on a “material change of circumstances.”
 If circumstances—such as your income or the other parent’s income—change, you should check with an attorney to determine whether you should petition the court for an increase or decrease (as appropriate) of the child support amount.
+For more information, see Child Support Modification in Virginia.

 Our Child Support Lawyers